luisgerhorst/ccms/README.md

 ## Apache

 Because of the browser's [Same-Origin-Policy](http://de.wikipedia.org/wiki/Same-Origin-Policy), the JavaScript running at the client can't diretly access the [CouchDB HTTP API](http://wiki.apache.org/couchdb/HTTP_Document_API).
-This is a tutorial how to set up a proxy to redirect the requests to a specified path of domain you're running CCMS on to your CouchDB using Apache.
+This is a tutorial how to set up a proxy to redirect the requests to a specified path to your CouchDB using Apache.

 Open your Apache's `httpd.conf` file with a text editor.
-If you're for example using LAMPP, it's located at `/opt/lampp/etc/httpd.conf`.

-Make shure the line `LoadModule proxy_module modules/mod_proxy.so` isn't commented out with a `#` (if so, remove the `#`).
+Make shure the line `LoadModule proxy_module modules/mod_proxy.so` isn't commented out with a `#`.

-Now, let's configure the proxy by adding this to the file.
+Add this to the file.

 ```
 # Turns on the proxy module